alfaromeo13/Pizza-Shop-Project/README.md

 ## How to Run the Demo

-If you had just pulled this project you first need to build everything with
+First to build project run

 ```bash
 docker-compose build